Save Big on Cyber Monday! Up to 40% Off

 Difference between UNION and JOIN in SQL Server

-It should be mentioned that JOINs and UNIONs have two absolutely different purposes.
-JOINs are used to form a new result table by combining columns from two or more tables.
-UNIONs, however, are used to combine the results of two distinct queries with the same columns, they append the result rows together row by row.
+Also, JOINs and UNIONs have different purposes.
+JOINs form a new result table by combining columns from two or more tables.
+UNIONs combine the results of two distinct queries that deliver records from the same columns, appending the result rows one by one.

 SQL JOIN vs UNION